renato-scuola/codecraft/README.md

 ## API Integration

-The app uses OpenRouter's API to access the `deepseek/deepseek-chat-v3-0324:free` model.
-The API route is located at `/api/generate` and handles:
+The app uses OpenRouter's API directly from the client-side to access the `deepseek/deepseek-chat-v3-0324:free` model.
+All API calls are made directly from the React components to ensure compatibility with static hosting platforms like GitHub Pages.

 - Prompt processing
 - API authentication